An up-to-date ideological guide to Orbán – for those who simply don’t have the time to keep an eye on him.

 Orbán has learned his lessons:

 - They are not to be trusted to have any common sense at all.
+Those who still do can be made to question their own senses by shrieking propaganda.

 - Perception creates reality and not the other way around.
-Voters might dump a politician despite good economic performance – but they might vote in a bad one if the perceive he is good.
+Voters might dump a politician despite good economic performance – but they might vote in a bad one if they perceive he is good.

 - A policy that is designed in the “public interest” is wasted on the public.